 Looking outward, the tomb offers even more marvelous views of Eski Van down below.

 As you’ll notice during your time at the castle, there’s surprisingly little development along Van Lake.
 The city center is 3 km inland and, disappointingly, offers no views of the gorgeous lake.
 But it’s a fun city to spend time in regardless.

 Van is a vibrant, welcoming city that feels surprisingly modern given its age.
 Sadly, in 2011, the city experienced a devastating earthquake that killed around a hundred people.
-Thankfully, the city has managed to rebuild itself over the past several years.
+Thankfully, it’s managed to rebuild itself over the past several years.

 Today, you’ll find modern shopping complexes, countless restaurants and cozy coffee shops that play international jazz.
-It’s easily the most ‘hip’ city of Turkey’s east.
+It’s easily among the most ‘hip’ cities of Turkey’s east.